htrajan/ht-drawsteel/Bestiary/Griffon.md

 **2d10 + 2**

 - ✦ ≤11: 5 damage; shift 1
-- ★ 12–16: 8 damage; shift 2
+- ★ 12-16: 8 damage; shift 2
 - ✸ 17+: 11 damage; shift 3

-Effect: If this ability is used while charging, the griffon grapples one of the targets.
+**Effect:** If this ability is used while charging, the griffon grapples one of the targets.

-**Crack the Earth**
+#### Crack the Earth

 |                                                                             |                     |
 | :-------------------------------------------------------------------------- | :------------------ |
 | Keywords: Area, Ranged                                                      | Type: Maneuver      |
 | Distance: 3 cube within 8 (while flying and grappling a creature or object) | Target: All enemies |

-Effect: The griffon flies up to half their speed towards the ground and then sends the creature or object they've grappled hurtling towards the affected area.
+**Effect:** The griffon flies up to half their speed towards the ground and then sends the creature or object they've grappled hurtling towards the affected area.

-**Wing Buffet (3 Malice)**
+#### Wing Buffet (3 Malice)

 |                               |                                   |
 | :---------------------------- | :-------------------------------- |